francisjxmes/quiz-game-final/README.md

 2. Navigate into the project folder: cd quiz-game-final
-3. Install the required dependencies: pip install -r requirements.txt
+3. Install the required dependencies: pip OR pip3 install -r requirements.txt
 4. Run the game:
-python run.py
+python OR python3 run.py
 5. Follow the on-screen instructions to answer questions and replay if desired.

 ## Features